measuresforjustice/textricator/README.md

     # ignore anything less than this many points from the top, default and per-page
   default: 130
 footer:
-    # ignore anything more than this many points from the bottom, default and per-page
+    # ignore anything more than this many points from the top, default and per-page
   default: 700

 # Text segments are generally parsed in order, top to bottom, left to right.